-Internal reserves have been invested in important and growing fields to further improve business performance, and dividends will be provided in a stable and continuous manner, targeting a consolidated dividend payout ratio of 30% based on the principle of distribution of returns in accordance with consolidated operating results.
+Internal reserves have been invested in important and growing fields to further improve business performance, and dividends will be provided in a stable and continuous manner.
+A consolidated dividend payout ratio of 30% is targeted based on the principle of distribution of returns in accordance with consolidated operating results.

-The Company intends to continue its policy of making two dividend payments each year, at the end of the first half of the fiscal year and at the end of the fiscal year.
-The dividend from the capital surplus for shareholders during a fiscal year is stipulated in the articles of incorporation, according to which the Company can provide the interim dividend by a resolution of the Board of Directors in addition to the dividend by resolution at the general meeting of shareholders.
+The Company intends to continue its policy of making two dividend payments each year, at the close of the fiscal-year first half and at the fiscal year-end.
+The dividend from the capital surplus for shareholders during a fiscal year is stipulated in the articles of incorporation, according to which the Company can provide the interim dividend by a resolution of the Board of Directors in addition to the dividend by a resolution at the general meeting of shareholders.